-- a) The donor is recognized as a Benefactor if the gift is in the form of a bequest, life insurance policy, life income gift, or other estate plan, and is not directed to any other fund; or if the gift is outright to the Endowment Fund and valued at US\$1,000 or more. - b) The principal (as valued at the time of the Endowment Fund gift) of any size is included in lifetime giving when determining a donor's eligibility for major gifts recognition. - c) Earnings from Endowment Fund gifts are not eligible for use in extending Paul Harris Fellow or Rotary Foundation Sustaining Member recognition. - d) Earnings are tracked and credited individually in the case of Endowment Fund accounts established at a value of US\$25,000 or more. - e) Earnings of unrestricted Endowment Fund units of less than US\$25,000 are credited to pooled district Endowment Fund accounts and not apportioned further among individual donors or their clubs. - f) Earnings of Endowment Fund units of less than US\$25,000 restricted to specific programs are credited to pooled accounts restricted to those programs and not apportioned further among individual donors, clubs, or districts.
+- a) The donor is recognized as a Benefactor if the minimum value of \$1,000 is directed to the Endowment Fund by outright gift or in the form of commitment by bequest, life insurance policy, life income gift, or other estate plan. - b) The principal (as valued at the time of the Endowment Fund gift) of any size is included in lifetime giving when determining a donor's eligibility for major gifts recognition.

+- c) Earnings from Endowment Fund gifts are not eligible for use in extending Paul Harris Fellow or Rotary Foundation Sustaining Member recognition. - d) Earnings are tracked and credited individually in the case of Endowment Fund accounts established at a value of US\$25,000 or more. - e) Earnings of unrestricted Endowment Fund units of less than US\$25,000 are credited to pooled district Endowment Fund accounts and not apportioned further among individual donors or their clubs. - f) Earnings of Endowment Fund units of less than US\$25,000 restricted to specific programs are credited to pooled accounts restricted to those programs and not apportioned further among individual donors, clubs, or districts.